How to Move a Shed Without Breaking a Sweat

 Surveying the Path

-Inspect the moving path: Before the move, walk the planned route and note any potential obstructions, such as low-hanging branches, power lines, or narrow passages.
+Inspect the moving path: Walk along the planned route prior to the move, identifying any potential obstructions such as low-hanging branches, power lines, or narrow passages.

-Clear obstructions: Remove or find ways to mitigate any identified hazards well in advance of moving day.
+Clear obstructions: Take proactive measures to remove or mitigate any identified hazards well before the scheduled moving day.

 Prioritize Safety with Proper Equipment and Techniques